-This paper documents important shifts in occupational composition following merger and acquisition (M&A) activity as well as increases in median wages and wage inequality.
-We propose M&As act as a catalyst for skill-biased and routine-biased technological change.
+We document important shifts in occupational composition following merger and acquisition (M&A) activity as well as increases in median wages and wage inequality.
+We propose M&As act as a catalyst for skill-biased and routinebiased technological change.
 We argue that due to an increase in scale, improved efficiency or lower financial constraints, M&As facilitate technology adoption and automation, disproportionately increasing the productivity of high-skill workers and enabling the displacement of occupations involved in routine-tasks, typically mid-income occupations.
-An M&A event is associated with a 4.2% reduction in establishment routine share intensity and a 3.3% increase in the share of high skill workers at the target as compared to a matched sample of control establishments.
-These results have important implications on wage inequality: Following an M&A, we observe 9.2% higher hourly wages for the remaining workers in the establishment and an increase in wage polarization as measured by the 90/10 ratio.
+An M&A event is associated with a 4.7% reduction in establishment routine task intensity and a 1.3% increase in the share of high skill workers at the target as compared to a matched sample of control establishments.
+We also observe higher hourly wages for the remaining workers in the establishment and an increase in wage polarization.
 Our results are generalized at the macro level as we are able to replicate similar patterns industry-wide.